-The I-66 Eastbound Widening Project includes construction of a new Washington & Old Dominion (W&OD) Trail Bridge over Lee Highway (Route 29) separating trail users from motorists at the signalized intersection of Lee Highway and Fairfax Drive.
-The new bridge will improve operations at nearby intersections on Lee Highway and enhance safety for both trail users and motorists.
+The I-66 Eastbound Widening Project includes construction of a new Washington & Old Dominion (W&OD) Trail Bridge over Route 29 (Lee Highway) separating trail users from motorists at the signalized intersection of Route 29 and Fairfax Drive.
+The new bridge will improve operations at nearby intersections and enhance safety for both trail users and motorists.
 This section of the W&OD Trail serves approximately 1,500 trail users on weekdays and over 2,000 on weekends.
 On weekdays, the W&OD Trail is a significant commuter route, carrying a steady flow of cyclists in both directions, tying together much of the region’s trail network.
 On weekends, the trail is a prime recreational resource for thousands of cyclists, runners, walkers, and more.

 |W&OD Trail Bridge Community Meeting - October 11, 2018|

 |W&OD Trail Bridge Open House - June 13, 2017|